ED courses are normally not available to non-education students. Exceptions are ED 4791, ED 3021, ED 3031, ED 3043, ED 3063.

 Twelve weeks of school and classroom experience.

-Pre-requisite: only students admitted to the BEd (4 year) program in Trinidad and Tobago may register.
+Prerequisites: Only students admitted to the BEd (4 year) program in Trinidad and Tobago may register.

 A practical field based professional growth experience in which learners will apply theory and monitor their praxis through mentoring and peer consultation.
 A portfolio will be produced that outlines best practice and professional growth.
 (Only offered in Trinidad and Tobago)